ajaanek/Online-Retail-Sales-Analysis/README.md

 ## How to Use This Repository
 - [**Github Pages**](https://ajaanek.github.io/Online-Retail-Sales-Analysis/): The complete project - including both the Kaggle Notebook and the interactive Tableau Visualizations, is available in the deployed Github Page
 - [**Kaggle Notebook**](https://www.kaggle.com/code/ajaanekanagasabai/online-retail-sales-analysis): The project’s complete data analysis, including Python code for data cleaning and transformation, is available in the Kaggle Notebook (link provided in the repository).
 - **Tableau Visualizations**: The dashboards created in Tableau have been exported and are showcased via GitHub Pages.
 Visit the Deployed Dashboard for an interactive view.
+You can also view the dashboards on Tableau.
 - **Source Code**: All Python scripts used in this project are included in the repository.